 Discipline includes but is not limited to advising and counseling students, conferring with parents/guardians, detention during and after school hours, use of alternative educational environments, suspension and expulsion.
-This Policy shall be enforced fairly, uniformly, and consistently without regard to sex, ethnic group, religion, sexual orientation, color, race, national origin and physical or mental disability among all students.
+This policy shall be enforced fairly, uniformly, and consistently without regard to any protected basis or characteristic, actual or perceived, including sex, ethnic group, religion, sexual orientation, color, race, national origin and physical or mental disability.